 - Sexual orientation, meaning a person’s sexual orientation towards persons of the same sex, persons of the opposite sex and persons of either sex.

-The HRA’s public duty covers eliminating unlawful discrimination (both direct and indirect), harassment and victimisation; advancing equality of opportunity between different groups and fostering good relations between different groups.
+Our public duty covers eliminating unlawful discrimination (both direct and indirect), harassment and victimisation; advancing equality of opportunity between different groups and fostering good relations between different groups.

-To meet these requirements we:
+To meet these requirements we have:

-- have developed an Equality Policy;
+- developed an Equality Policy;